 - Official Time, Returned Checks, & Appeals

 The credibility of the FJT depends upon three primary factors; (1) The quality of its fields, (2) the quality of venues, and (3) the proper administration of each event (Rules, Pace-of-play, etc).
 Excellent field strength benefits all players.
 To ensure excellent field strength, the Tour extends exemptions to players that perform at outstanding levels in FJT and other competitions.
 Click here for more information on FJT exemptions.
 However, the Tour is committed to providing access to all capable players.
 (See Field Determination below)

 The Tour strongly suggests that players compete in their local junior programs in order to develop the experience and confidence necessary to perform well at state and national events.

-In order to be a participant in a FJT tournament, you must be an amateur golfer and a member of the FJT.
-Florida residency is NOT a requirement, except for the Girls' and Boys' State Junior Championship, and the Junior Florida Cup.
+In order to be a participant in a FJT tournament, you must be a member of the FSGA.
+Florida residency is NOT a requirement, except for the Girls' and Boys' State Junior Championship.

-You can compete on the Tour from age 13 through 18 as long as you have not completed high school AND started attending college.
-Which means... you can take college classes while you're still in high school, but once you graduate from high school and go to college you become ineligible.
+You can compete on the Tour from age 13 through 18 as long as you have not completed high school AND started attending college full time (12 credit hours).
+Which means... you can take college classes while you're still in high school.
 Oh yeah, if you bomb out of college and want to come back and play it's too late - you should have studied more.

 The last day of each tournament is used to calculate players' ages to determine eligibility.
 The player's age on the last day the tournament must fall within the age division (13-15 or 16-18 age division)*.